iZarrios/backup-directory-script/lab-2/README.md

 1. This is going to run the script every 1 minute at 23 second?

-### Question
+### Questions

-What should be the cron expression if I need to run this backup every 3rd Friday of the month at 12:31 am.
+1. What should be the cron expression if I need to run this backup every 3rd Friday of the month at 12:31 am.

-### Answer

 ```bash
 31 0 15-22 * 5 /usr/bash SCRIPT_PATH